-- 5.2.1 An Approved Laboratory or its sub-contracted laboratory shall register and participate in any proficiency testing (PT) programme specified by REAL for some or all of the relevant parameters. - 5.2.2 If and when such a new PT programme becomes available, or an interlaboratory trial is set up for any 'scheme specific' test methods, REAL reserves the right to extend this agreement to require Approved Laboratories to participate in that programme/trial.

-5.3 Testing for Salmonella spp. and Escherichia coli
+- 4.2.1 An Approved Laboratory shall (or where the Approved Laboratory has subcontracted any part of the Services it shall procure the sub-contractor to) register and participate in any proficiency testing (PT) programme specified by REAL for some or all of the relevant parameters. - 4.2.2 If and when such a new PT programme becomes available, or an interlaboratory trial is set up for any 'Scheme specific' test methods, REAL reserves the right to extend this agreement to require Approved Laboratories to participate in that programme/trial. - 4.3 Testing for Salmonella spp. and Escherichia coli

-5.3.1 For 2022, the scheme will move from the VETQAS proficiency programme for microbial pathogens to the LGC Animal Feeds Proficiency Testing Scheme (AFPS).
+4.3.1 Since 2022, the Schemes have moved from the VETQAS proficiency programme for microbial pathogens to the LGC Animal Feeds Proficiency Testing Scheme (AFPS).
 An Approved Laboratory shall participate in two specific components of the AFPS - Detection of Salmonella spp.
-(PT-AF-06) and Enumeration of Escherichia coli (PT-AF-07)).
-There are two rounds of the AFPS per year and the Approved Laboratory shall participate in both.
-If an Approved Laboratory is removed from the AFPS, it shall notify REAL within 5 working days and will no longer remain approved by REAL to carry out Salmonella spp. or E. coli testing.
+(PT-AF-06) and Enumeration of Escherichia coli (PT-AF-07).
+Laboratories seeking appointment to one or both Schemes shall register and participate in the AFPS programme.
+Following appointment, approved laboratories shall participate in the two rounds of the AFPS programme annually.
+If an Approved Laboratory is removed from the AFPS, it shall notify REAL within five working days and will no longer remain approved by REAL to carry out Salmonella spp. or E. coli testing.

-NOTE The advantages of AFPS scheme/programme are the use of a 'real' matrix sample as opposed to a freeze-dried ampoule.
+NOTE The advantages of the AFPS programme is the use of 'real' matrix samples as opposed to a freeze-dried ampoule.
 In addition, the AFPS has a significantly higher number of participants improving statistical rigour for laboratory performance assessment.

-5.3.2 The Approved Laboratory will share results of its AFPS performance with REAL within 5 working days of receipt from LGC.
+- 4.3.2 The Approved Laboratory will share results of its AFPS performance with REAL within five working days of receipt from LGC.
 The Approved Laboratory's report sent to info@realschemes.org.uk.
-Approved Laboratories authorise REAL to disclose PT programme results, and the Approved Laboratory's identification code/number with the Independent Auditor.
-The Approved Laboratory shall make reasonable endeavours to procure an agreement to provide such information to REAL from any laboratory to which it sub-contracts its obligations under the T&Cs.

-5.3.3 When AFPS test results shows that unsatisfactory or incorrect results have been reported, the Approved Laboratory shall carry out an internal investigation to understand why it happened and apply corrective actions to ensure unsatisfactory/incorrect results are not reported in future distributions.
-A record of the investigation shall be made and kept by the Approved Laboratory and provided to the Independent Auditor once the investigation has been completed or to REAL when requested.

-The record shall include:

-- Reference to the AFPS sample distribution period; - The reason for the incorrect reported result; and - The action/s taken by the Approved Laboratory to address the cause of the incorrectly reported result. - 5.3.4 REAL reserves the right to suspend the lab appointment to carry out Salmonella spp. or E. coli testing in the event an Approved Laboratory fails to meet the requirements set out above.

-REAL reserves the right to require any Approved Laboratories in future to participate in an alternative PT programme if this is regarded as more suitable than the one specified above.
+Approved Laboratories authorise REAL to disclose PT programme results, and the Approved Laboratory's identification code/number to the Independent Auditor.
+The Approved Laboratory shall make reasonable endeavours to procure an agreement to provide such information to REAL from any laboratory to which it sub-contracts its obligations under this Agreement. - 4.3.3 When AFPS test results shows that unsatisfactory or incorrect results have been reported, the Approved Laboratory shall carry out an internal investigation to discover the reasons for the results and apply corrective actions to ensure unsatisfactory/incorrect results are not reported in future distributions.
+A record of the investigation shall be made and kept by the Approved Laboratory and provided to the Independent Auditor once the investigation has been completed or to REAL when requested. - 4.3.4 The record shall include: - I. Reference to the AFPS sample distribution period; - II.
+The reason for the incorrect reported result; and - III.
+The action/s taken by the Approved Laboratory to address the cause of the incorrectly reported result. - 4.3.5 REAL reserves the right to suspend the lab appointment to carry out Salmonella spp. or E. coli testing in the event an Approved Laboratory fails to meet the requirements set out above. - 4.3.6 REAL reserves the right to require any Approved Laboratories in future to participate in an alternative PT programme if this is regarded as more suitable than the one specified above.

-6 Methods of test for compost and digestate samples
+5 METHODS OF TEST FOR COMPOST AND DIGESTATE SAMPLES

-6.1 Approved test methods
+5.1 Approved test methods